On the effective and automatic enumeration of polynomial permutation classes: Introduction

 The permutation $\pi$ of length $n$ contains the permutation $\sigma$ of length $k$ (written $\sigma\le\pi$) if $\pi$ has a subsequence of length $k$ which is order isomorphic to $\sigma$.
 For example, $\pi=391867452$ (written in list, or one-line notation) contains $\sigma=51342$, as can be seen by considering the subsequence $91672$ ($=\pi(2)\pi(3)\pi(5)\pi(6)\pi(9)$).
 A \emph{permutation class}, or simply \emph{class}, is a downset in this subpermutation order; thus if $\C$ is a class, $\pi\in\C$, and $\sigma\le\pi$, then $\sigma\in\C$.

 While there are many ways to specify a class, two are particularly relevant to this problem.
-One is by the class' \emph{basis}, the minimal permutations \emph{not} in the class.
-Another is by some structural description of the class.
-We adopt a structural approach to the specification of classes, the details of which will be described briefly.
+One is by the \emph{basis} of the class, the minimal permutations \emph{not} in the class.
+One may also specify a polynomial class by providing some structural description.
+We adopt this structural approach to the specification of classes.